Questions we cover in the webinar:

 Any integrations with Avigilon VMS - ACC7?

-We have been asked about Avigilon by an existing customer, however we don’t believe there is a SDK to allow us to develop the integration, in which case Avigilon would need to develop the integration themselves.
+We have been asked about Avigilon by an existing customer, however we don’t believe there is a SDK to allow us to develop the integration.
+Therefore, Avigilon would need to develop the integration themselves.

 Can you use this as an application for pedestrian zone, to monitor for a possible terrorist attack with a car?